maartenzam/interactive-publication/README.md

 npm run toc
 ````

-This will run the getTOC.cjs script that downloads the data and stores is it as [src/lib/data/toc.json](src/lib/data/toc.json).
-PAGES.JSON?
+This will run the `getTOC.cjs` script that downloads the data and stores is it as [src/lib/data/pages.json](src/lib/data/pages.json).
 For each page in the publication, the table of contents contains the following properties:

 - `id`: a unique numerical id to identify the page, and also order the pages
 - `title`: the title of the page